charmarr/.github/profile/README.md

 ## 📖 The Origin Story (or: How I Got Here)

 This whole thing started in 2023 when I learned about Plex from my then girlfriend.
 Her brother had this pre-assembled NAS box serving movies through Plex, and it was cool as fuck.
-But what it lacked was any way to request and download movies cleanly without sending a bunch of texts back and forth.
+But what it lacked was any way to request movies cleanly without sending a bunch of texts back and forth.

 So naturally, I decided to build her a better system for her birthday.
 That's how the ARR journey began and the **psygoat homelab** was born.